tmptrash/construct/README.md

 # Installation
 - Clone this repo to your local machine
 - Go to the root folder of cloned repo
-- Run `install.bat` under Windows or `npm install` on other platforms
+- Run `npm run install` to install all jevo.js dependencies
-- Run `build.bat` under Windows or `./node_modules/bin/webpack` on other platforms
+- Run `npm run build` to build a project
-- Run `./client/dist/index.html` under chrome browser
+- Run `./client/dist/index.html` under last version of chrome browser

+P.S.
+You may run tests using `npm run test` command

 enjoy out team!